FERARMAO/Hackintosh-Catalina-Dell-5570/README.md

 - sleep/wake
 - wifi (you can still purchase a macOs compatible wifi card such as DW1707, DW1820A or DW1560A)

+Note : I have made a video on how to install DW1820A since it's the one i'm using --> please [click here](https://www.youtube.com/watch?v=KttwKmIwOBU&t=20s) to check it out.

 What you need :
 - [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator)